 Children in Year 1 take the National Phonics Screening Check during the summer term.
 This is a short, light-touch assessment to confirm whether individual children have learned phonic decoding skills to an appropriate standard.
 It identifies the children who need further support to improve their reading skills as they move into Year 2.
 Children who do not meet the standard at the end of Year 1 will retake the test at the end of Year 2.

 Phonics Screening is a short (approximately 10 minute) test carried out by their class teacher or unit leader.
 The check consists of a list of 40 real words and non-words that your child will be asked to read.
 Non-words (or nonsense / pseudo words) are a collection of letters that follow the phonics rules your child has been taught but they carry no meaning.
 The minimum score required to meet the standard is specified by the Government each year.

 Letters and Sounds - Phonics Scheme

-Here at Stainton School, we use 'Letters and Sounds'.
+Here at Stainton School, we use 'Twinkl Phonics'.

 Key Stage 1 Standard Assessment Tests (SATs)

 Children in Year 2 take the Key Stage 1 SATs during May each year.